-Inside: These 12 lies keep many people stuck and hold them back from building a happy and purposeful life.
-Don’t let them stop you.
+Inside: These 12 lies keep many people stuck and can hold us back from building a creative and purposeful life.
+This post may contain referral links.

 Most mornings I wake up drippy with gratitude and delight for this imperfect and beautiful life of mine.
 I can hardly believe how fortunate I am to connect with women around the world, have space to putter and read, a family to love, and opportunity to use my gifts to encourage and teach on a daily basis.